AndrewLishchenko/JavaProjects-Repo/README.md

 # JavaProjects-Repo
-A showcase for the different programs I have created within Java
+A showcase for the different programs I have created within Java!